-To map a set of HTTP header field instances to a JSON array:
+To map a set of HTTP field instances to a JSON array:

-- combine all header field instances into a single field as per Section 3.2.2 of [RFC7230], - 2. add a leading begin-array ("[") octet and a trailing end-array ("]") octet, then - 3. run the resulting octet sequence through a JSON parser.
+- combine all field instances into a single field as per Section 5.1 of [HTTP], - 3. run the resulting octet sequence through a JSON parser.

-The result of the parsing operation is either an error (in which case the header field values needs to be considered invalid), or a JSON array.
+The result of the parsing operation is either an error (in which case the field values needs to be considered invalid), or a JSON array.

-5. Using this Format in Header Field Definitions
+5. Using this Format in Field Definitions

-Specifications defining new HTTP header fields need to take the considerations listed in Section 8.3.1 of [RFC7231] into account.
+Specifications defining new HTTP fields need to take the considerations listed in Section 5.7 of [HTTP] into account.
 Many of these will already be accounted for by using the format defined in this specification.

 Readers of HTTP-related specifications frequently expect an ABNF definition of the field value syntax.
-This is not really needed here, as the actual syntax is JSON text, as defined in $\frac{\text{Section 2}}{\text{CRFC8259}}$.
+This is not really needed here, as the actual syntax is JSON text, as defined in Section 2 of [RFC8259].

-A very simple way to use this JSON encoding thus is just to cite this specification -- specifically the "json-field-value" ABNF production defined in $\underline{\text{Section 2}}$ -- and otherwise not to talk about the details of the field syntax at all.
+A very simple way to use this JSON encoding thus is just to cite this specification - specifically the "json-field-value" ABNF production defined in $\underline{\text{Section 2}}$ - and otherwise not to talk about the details of the field syntax at all.